compufox/emacs.el/README.md

 ## ava fox

-clone the repo using `git clone --recurse-submodules` and source the appropriate file for your shell (see notes inside of SETUP.BAT for notes specific to running it on windows)
+clone the repo using `git clone --recurse-submodules` and source the appropriate file for your shell

 running the setup scripts will backup your current .emacs file and .emacs.d folder and symlink emacs.el into it's place. it will also install any/all git hooks from the `hooks` subfolder into place as well as installing any fonts inside of the `fonts` subfolder